-Staff will be given training to help them understand the issues of radicalisation, are able torecognise the signs of vulnerability or radicalisation and know how to refer their concerns.
+Staff will be given training to help them understand the issues of radicalisation, and recognise the signs susceptibility or radicalisation and know how to refer their concerns.
 This information also forms part of induction safeguarding training.
 Staff are updated as necessary at safeguarding briefings as appropriate.